psea/rebrickable-app/README.md

 Components are self-contained with little shared state.

-State flow - list of theme ids - from `<ThemeSelect>` to `<LegoSets>` Shared state in web storage - "liked" status of a set.
-Set in `<LegoSetDetails>`
+State flow - list of theme ids - from `<ThemeSelect>` to `<LegoSets>`

+Shared state in web storage - "liked" status of a set.
+Updates in `<LegoSetDetails>`

 ### Auxiliary functions
 `rebricable.ts` - types for REST API and convenience functions